 Good news – you’re innovative, smart and creative.
 (Yay!)
 But now for the hard part.

 But with the right idea, the right plan, and the right next steps, you can make it happen!
-Mylo’s expert guides have 5 questions that will help you navigate the startup maze:
+These 5 questions can help you navigate the startup maze:

 If you haven’t put together a really solid business plan, now’s the time.
-You can get a head start on plans for a wide variety of businesses by finding a template at Bplans.com.
-(Warning: what you write today may look like science fiction after a year in business – that’s okay.
+You can get a head start on plans for a wide variety of businesses by finding a free template online.
+(Warning: what you write today may look like science fiction to you after a year in business – that’s okay.
 Give it your best shot now.)

-If you decide it’s worth it to pay for ads, make sure they’re in front of the right people (Facebook and other channels let you filter who sees what) - and try to track where business is coming from so you can revamp your strategy as you discover what works best.
+If you decide it’s worth it to pay for ads, make sure they’re in front of the right people (Most platforms let you filter who sees what) - and try to track where business is coming from so you can revamp your strategy as you discover what works best.

 But if you don’t have business insurance, that single slippery smoothie could bankrupt your business.
 The right insurance coverage helps your business stay on top of the game.
-You have lots of options (Property, General Liability, BOP, Umbrella, Workers Comp, Cyber Insurance …) and you can tailor coverage to your specific business.
+You have lots of options (a business owner's policy combines two most important coverages – property and general liability – in one affordable package), and you can tailor coverage to your specific business.

 You might already have money to get started.
 And it might be a good idea to fund your business yourself if it’s a small, inexpensive startup.
 But if you have large startup costs, it’s wise to find investors so you’re not taking on all the risk.